-"Treading on Religious Toes" - Mat 21:23-32 - Proper 21 - Sept 28, 2008
+"Who Goes First?!" - Mat 21:23-32 - Proper 21 - Sept 25, 2011

-"Gentle Jesus, meek and mild."
+Well, our latest Bible Study is underway and we are busy peeling back the layers of what faithful people learned in Sunday School, and that process is not always a comfortable one.
+Indeed, for many people actually digging into the bible with an approach that is somewhat more serious than the usual simplistic "no problems here!" approach is a very disturbing exercise.
+Take for example the familiar phrase, "Gentle Jesus, meek and mild."
 Isn't that the image most of us were taught in Sunday School, and an image we like to hold on to even now?
 A pastoral image of a kind and gentle man, children on his lap, smiling sweetly at the people gathered at his feet, talking in soft and reassuring tones.

-That is definitely not the Jesus we see in this story of challenge and controversy in Matthew's gospel.
-The scene was set for this conflict when Jesus told his closest followers for the third time about his coming death and resurrection.
-That jolting revelation mixed with the otherwise jubilant noise of his entry into Jerusalem.
+However, today's story of challenge and controversy in Matthew's gospel shows us a definitely and distinctly different picture of Jesus.

+Jesus even reminded his closest followers that things were about to change, to be radically different when for the third time he told them about his coming death and resurrection.
+That dramatic revelation was in marked contrast with the otherwise jubilant noise of his entry into Jerusalem.
 The crowds in the city were in turmoil, some asking, "Who is this?", and others proclaiming, "This is the prophet Jesus from Nazareth in Galilee."

-The first act that Jesus performed after entering Jerusalem was indeed a vintage prophet kind of thing, entering the temple and driving out those who were using the house of God as a bazaar.
-He turned over tables and chairs, quoted scripture, displayed the kind of wrath reminiscent of any good Old Testament prophet.
+Consistent with that proclamation, the first act that Jesus performed after entering Jerusalem was indeed a vintage prophet kind of thing, entering the temple and driving out those who were using the house of God as a bazaar.
+In an acting out of religious rage Jesus turned over tables and chairs, quoted scripture, and in general displayed the kind of wrath reminiscent of any good Old Testament prophet.

-Surprising enough, there's no record that this violent and scathing behaviour raised too many hackles - probably got the money changers and dove sellers upset, but there's no account of the religious poobahs getting upset over this kind of behaviour.
-What twisted their robes, though, was what followed next: "The blind and the lame came to him in the temple and he healed them."
+Surprisingly enough, there's no record that this violent and scathing behaviour raised too many hackles - oh it probably got the money changers and dove sellers upset, but there's no account of the religious poobahs getting upset over this kind of behaviour.
+What really twisted their robes, though, was what followed next: "The blind and the lame came to him in the temple and he healed them."
 (21:14) The blind saw, the lame walked, and the children cried "Hosanna" in the temple in his honour.
-This was definitely not good from the perspective of the chief priests and elders - it was OK for Jesus to upset the commercial interests in the courtyard, but now he was treading on their territory, and they certainly weren't going to put up with that kind of encroachment!
+This was definitely not good from the perspective of the chief priests and elders - it was OK for Jesus to upset the commercial interests in the courtyard, after all a little extra religious fervour and pressure might be useful for raising the rents and franchise fees to the Temple.
+However, he had gone too far because now he was treading on their territory and they certainly weren't going to put up with that kind of encroachment!